 Spinal fractures can be extremely painful and hinder everyday life.
 Depending on the location and severity of the spinal fracture a number of painful symptoms can occur.
-PAIN DOCTOR Pain & Regenerative Medicine offers an innovative, minimally invasive surgical procedure known as vertebroplasty to patients suffering from a spinal fracture in the Dallas, Ft.
+OPTIMAL Pain & Regenerative Medicine offers an innovative, minimally invasive surgical procedure known as vertebroplasty to patients suffering from a spinal fracture in the Dallas, Ft.
 Worth and Arlington areas.

 What is a Spinal Fracture?